onthebusiness/harelang.org/content/style.md

 ### ii.
 Union types

-1. Union types shall be considered equivalent to struct types for matters of style, with the `union` token used in place of the `struct` token.
+1. Union types are considered equivalent to struct types for matters of style, with the `union` token used in place of the `struct` token.

 ### iii.
 Array & slice types

 1. There MUST NOT be a space the `[` token, length expression (if present), `]` token, and member type.
+2. The use of arrays is preferred when possible, as the extra indirection of a slice type incurs a performance cost.

 **CORRECT**